chilcano/hello-dapp/02-add-smart-contrat-and-react.md

 > Error: could not decode result data (value="0x", info={ "method": "message", ... })

-The, you should configure the right network and configure MetaMask.
+Then, you should configure the right network and configure MetaMask.

-- In MetaMask select the Hardhat Network
+- In MetaMask select the Hardhat Network.
-- Import Hardhat test wallets into MetaMask which have funds
+- Import Hardhat test wallets into MetaMask which have funds.
 - Repeat the transaction on the application and make sure MetaMask has the right network and account.